 Internal dual employment

 An AUAF administrative Employee may take on career building and/or needed dual assignments as described above in the same department or another department at the AUAF, provided the AUAF Administration and the Heads of involved departments pre-approve the assignment and agree on its particular terms.
 In these cases, where the Employee’s regular employment will be reduced by a certain percentage not exceeding 50% of regular working time to allow for successful implementation of both responsibilities, whereby the total employment will not exceed 100%.
-In rare cases, engagement in other assignments/projects may reach to 100% (subject to approval by the AUAF administration) of regular working time).
+In rare cases, engagement in other assignments/projects may reach to 100% (subject to approval by the AUAF administration), i.e. fully freeing up the employee from her/his regular employment/working time for the period of this engagement.

 During external project engagement, the Employee will receive the rate that the external project sets for the hours worked within it.
 An additional job description should be submitted for the new assignment listing responsibilities, qualifications and duration.
 All dual assignments should have specified job descriptions that clearly describe the base for salary level in the different assignments.
 If the rate of the other assignment, including an externally funded project, is lower than the Employee’s regular salary rate, the Employee shall keep her/his regular salary.